 Get the Sapphire Preferred if you travel two or more times a year, eat out often, or book travel internationally.
 The annual fee is small compared to a single trip delay reimbursement or a saved foreign transaction fee.

 You also need solid credit.
 Chase typically wants a FICO score of 690 or higher and limited recent applications.
-If your file is thin, build it first.
+If you want to see how it compares to a similar mid-tier travel card, our Citi Strata Premier review covers a close competitor in the same $95 annual-fee class.

 Frequently Asked Questions